Skip to main content

 Day-to-day tasks

-• collect dead animals and samples for analysis
+• remove dead animals and send samples for analysis where required

-• advise people how to prevent further problems
+• advise customers on how to prevent further problems

 Working environment